CodyTravers/Twister-wiki/To Do.md

 * Fix apt issues
 * Add starting/stoping scripts for cifs and sshd
 * Create PR for JT cores to add Twister to JTBIN
+* Port more cores
+* Rotation scalling for cores using the H3 scaler
+* Create filters and scanlines using the H3 scaler
+* Clean up unused options in cores
+* Correct stero audio
+* Reduce boot times